 - Once the health department has been notified, make sure your health department reports your test results to the CDC;

-- Contact our law firm and talk with Fred, Brendan or Ryan, a step that should be taken as soon as you have the positive diagnosis so that we can help you take the necessary steps to protect your child’s legal rights.
+- Contact our law firm as soon as you have the positive diagnosis so that we can help you take the necessary steps to protect your child’s legal rights.

 In this outbreak, 9 people developed HUS, a horrific complication that often causes permanent damage and is fatal in some cases.
 The companies responsible for these devastating illnesses need to be held accountable.